Serbia's richest man faces police questions over business deals

 Earlier this month, Delta Holding, one of Serbia’s biggest companies, said in a statement: “We are stressing that so far Delta has never had any irregularities in its businesses, both in domestic and foreign markets.”

-Since it came to power in July, the Nationalist-Socialist government has pledged to root-out organised crime and corruption, a key condition for Serbia’s bid to join the European Union.
+Since it came to power in July, the Nationalist-Socialist government has pledged to root-out organized crime and corruption, a key condition for Serbia’s bid to join the European Union.

 In an address to parliament on Thursday, Vucic said the government was drawing up a law to establish the origins of the wealth of Serbia’s richest citizens, as part of its anti-corruption drive.